dotnet/docs/docs/machine-learning/resources/azure-training-concepts-model-builder.md

   - bestModelMap.json: A list of categories used when making predictions to map the model output to a text category.
   - MLModel.zip: A serialized version of the ML.NET prediction pipeline that uses the serialized version of the model *bestModel.onnx* to make predictions and maps outputs using the `bestModelMap.json` file.

-## Consume the model
+## Use the machine learning model

 The `ModelInput` and `ModelOutput` classes in the *Model* project define the schema of the model's expected input and output respectively.

 In an image classification scenario, the `ModelInput` contains two columns:

 - `ImageSource`: The string path of the image location.
-- `Label`: The actual category the image belongs to.
+- `Label`: The actual category the image belongs to. `Label` is only used as an input when training.

-  When making predictions, only the `ImageSource` has to be provided since the `Label` is the column to predict.
+When making predictions, only provide the `ImageSource` since the `Label` is the column to predict.

 The `ModelOutput` contains two columns:

 - `Prediction`: The image's predicted category.
-- `Score`: The list of probabilities for all classes (the highest belongs to the `Prediction`).
+- `Score`: The list of probabilities for all categories (the highest belongs to the `Prediction`).

 ## Troubleshooting